-I prioritise clients who show this kind of self love, self care and self respect towards themselves.
+I prioritise clients who show this kind of self-love, self-care and self-respect towards themselves.
 Women who prioritise their health and wellness.
 They know they can’t pour from an empty cup.
-Their happiness and wellbeing affects their partner, children, family, friends and colleagues.
+Their happiness and wellbeing affect their partner, children, family, friends and colleagues.

 We compare our schedules and book appointments in advance for each month.
 There are many who plan like this.

 A common misconception is that massage is a luxury treat.
 It’s just for once a year on my birthday.
 It’s too expensive.
 Or worse…I don’t deserve a massage or have time.

 I don’t have time for illness, stress or pain.
 What about you?